ksator/junos_automation_with_rest_calls/README.md

 ```
 python junos_space/junos_space.py
 ```
-The output is ip addresses of all EX4300-48T from junos space:
+The output is ip address of EX4300-48T devices from junos space:
 ```
 172.30.108.138
 172.30.108.134